Mother Earth Tour

-Mother Earth Tour is Dutch metal band Within Temptation's first live DVD.
+Mother Earth Tour is the first live album by Dutch symphonic metal band Within Temptation.
 It was released as a double DVD, including a live CD with the track list of the first DVD.
 The first disc features a live concert with footage from the 2002 rock festivals Rock Werchter, Pukkelpop and Lowlands.

 Songs from this live DVD were also used in singles, and special editions of Mother Earth.

 The video album was a winner of the 2003 Dutch Edison Award and reached Gold status in the Netherlands.

 The DVD was released with three audio options: 5.1 Dolby Digital; 2.0 Dolby Digital; DTS.

-It was released digitally on August 26, 2021.
+It was released digitally on August 26, 2021, and limited vinyl and CD editions were released on 28 April, 2023.